OsamaAl-Wardi/Canny-Edge-Detection/README.md

 # Canny-Edge-Detection

-## This is a coding challenge that was given by FARO technologies.I completed an application that performs full canny edge detection on videos in 7 days.
+This is a coding challende given to me by FARO technologies.
+I created an application that preforms full canny edge detection on  video.

+## Getting Started

+All you need to know is in the doc directory.
+There's a readme.pdf that has everything documented.
+Enjoy :p